-Although I have several professional ice packs, a DIY Ice Pack is so easy to make.
+Although I have several professional ice packs, a DIY Ice Pack is so easy to make and handy to have.

 DIY Ice Pack

 When my son was about 18 months old, he was always skinning his knees, so I had several of these DIY Ice Packs made up in those small snack bags.
 It was the perfect size for his little chubby knees.
 I always double bag and of course I would never leave my child alone with one, because I have good common sense.